 1. Inability to print bristle-like structures

-2. Extremely fine surface details may not be fully reproduced.Any layer thickness above 0.1 mm is supported.
+2. Extremely fine surface details may not be fully reproduced.We support any layer thickness of 0.1 mm or greater.

-We typically use 0.3–0.4 mm nozzles, with larger options available upon request.
+San Draw 3D printers typically support 0.3 mm and 0.4 mm nozzles, with larger options available upon request.

 -